Daemonite/material/docs/4.6/material/lists.md

 ### Two-line list with icon

-Same as single-line item with icon : add `list-group-item-icon` class to your icon.
+Same as single-line item with icon : add `.list-group-item-icon` class to your icon.

 {% capture example %}